nystudio107/craft-units/docs/docs/index.md

 ![Screenshot](./resources/screenshots/units-field-units-changeable.png)

-If the content author does change the units the field is denominated in, Units will normalize the value to ensure that it's compared against the **Defaults Units** that the **Min Value** and **Max Value** are set to.
+If the content author does change the units the field is denominated in, Units will normalize the value to ensure that it’s compared against the **Defaults Units** that the **Min Value** and **Max Value** are set to.

 ### Templating